BusinessWorld: History

-Business Day
+Business Day (19671987)

-Raúl Locsin, then a reporter for the business section of the now-defunct The Manila Chronicle, took out a ₱5,000 loan to start Business Day, the paper's forerunner.

-Business Day released its debut issue on February 27, 1967.
-It was the first business daily in Southeast Asia, and it was dedicated to “competent and responsible reporting of the news.”

-On March 1, 1971, Business Day published a record of the previous year's highest-grossing Philippine firms.
-Eight years later, the Securities and Exchange Commission and Business Day launched 1000 Top Corporations in the Philippines gazette.
-This effort laid the foundation for what is now known as BusinessWorld Top 1000 Corporations in the Philippines, an annual magazine that provides readers with corporate financial data.

-Business Day survived the martial law period, partly due to President Ferdinand Marcos allowing the paper to run because it did not cover politics, a move calculated to give a veneer of press freedom to his authoritarian regime.

-After the 1986 People Power Revolution, the paper eventually closed on June 5, 1987, due to a labour strike.
-Employees who did not join the strike, quickly regrouped with Locsin, to set up the current BusinessWorld Publishing Corporation.
+Raul L. Locsin became a business reporter for the Manila Chronicle in 1963.
+He helped establish the Economic Monitor, the first business weekly in the Philippines.
+Then, he founded Business Day, the first Southeast Asian business daily.

+In its debut issue, released on February 27, 1967, Business Day promised "competent and responsible reporting of the news."
+As editor-in-chief, Locsin aimed to demystify business and economics and make the subject more accessible to the general public.
+During martial law under Ferdinand Marcos (1972–1981), Business Day was the only independently owned newspaper in Manila.
+It gained a reputation for accuracy in an era of misinformation, as Locsin was committed to the tenet that "a newspaper is a public trust" and promised editorial freedom.
+Business Day ran articles critical of President Marcos.

+After a labor strike by leftist staff, Locsin resigned and closed Business Day in 1987.
+Four months prior, he had finished repaying the newspaper's accumulated debt.
+The majority of his former staff picketed his house to convince him to return.
+They set up a new corporation, BusinessWorld Publishing Corporation, with Locsin accepting the position of publisher, president, and editor.

-BusinessWorld
+BusinessWorld (19872003)

-The first copy of BusinessWorld was sold on July 27, 1987.
+The first issue of BusinessWorld, the successor of Business Day, was released on July 27, 1987.
 In the same year, BusinessWorld became the first among local dailies to use desktop publishing, and in 1991 it incorporated World Press, Inc., a fully owned printing subsidiary of the firm located in Antipolo, Rizal.

 World Press, which started with a five-unit web offset printing press, already had nine units by 1995.
 In two years, it was able to own pre-press facilities that allowed for the Color Electronic Pagination System, which made BusinessWorld the country's first newspaper printed in full color.

 Previously housed in Ortigas Center, Pasig, BusinessWorld moved to its current location in New Manila, Quezon City in 1994.
 The building was designed by Locsin's cousin, the late National Artist for Architecture Leandro V. Locsin, who also worked on the Philippine Stock Exchange Plaza in Makati.

 When Locsin died in May 2003 after a long-term illness, his wife, executive editor and chief operating officer Leticia Locsin, took over as the paper's president, publisher, and chairperson until her death in August 2005.
 Their daughter, Barbara Locsin, headed the paper for a while, later succeeded by Anthony Cuaycong as chief operating officer.